nacnudus/tidyxl/README.md

 ### Data validation rules

 Data validation rules are imported with `xlsx_validation()`.
 These rules control what values may be entered into a cell, and are often used to create a drop-down list in a cell.
+Read the [vignette](file:///home/nacnudus/R/tidyxl/docs/articles/data-validation-rules.html) for details.

 ``` r
 xlsx_validation(system.file("extdata/examples.xlsx", package = "tidyxl"))